kenmotoyama/Assignment24/README.md

 with a training accuracy of 77.8% vs 76.1% for a difference of just 2.2%.

-I was initially excited when I added the **Mixed activation** neural network model with 1 hidden node as my training accuracy jumped to 80.2% however the test accuracy was jut 71.1% indicating overfitting.
-Its MSE also jumped to .68.
+I was initially excited when I added the **Mixed activation** neural network model with 1 hidden node as my training accuracy jumped to 80.4% however the test accuracy was just 70.6% indicating overfitting.
+Its MSE also jumped to .69.

 The updated feature importance adding in the neural networks is highlighted below.